browserengineering/book/book/forms.md

 Finally, since we've changed the content of the input element (by clearing it) we need to redraw the screen.
-But unlike before, where a simple `render` call was enough, we're now changing the web page HTML itself!
+But unlike before, where a simple `draw` call was enough, we're now changing the web page HTML itself!
 This means we must change the layout tree, and to do that, we must call `layout`: